-Research for the above is being conducted throughout 2021 as part of a university approved project ‘Skateboarding and Social Justice: Activism, Power and Change’.
-The research team will be reviewing historical archives and contemporary sources and will also conduct interviews with a number of individuals in skateboarding.
-This include people working in the skate industry, community programs, brands, non profits and individuals from skating’s DIY and cultural scenes (writers, artists and filmmakers).
-The project aims to contribute to a deeper understanding of change makers, grassroots and DIY activism, ethics and social equity movements in skateboarding.
-The sense of solidarity, self expression, fun, care and constructions of identity and belonging that are also a part of skateboarding are also themes of interest.
+Research was conducted as part of a university approved project ‘Skateboarding and Social Justice: Activism, Power and Change’.
+The research team is drawing on historical archives, contemporary sources and in-depth interviews with over 50 individuals who are emerging, leading and historical social change makers in skateboarding.
+This includes people working in the skate industry, community programs, inclusive brands, non profits and individuals from skating’s DIY and cultural scenes (e.g. writers, artists and photographers).

-Participation may consist of a questionnaire, or 30-60 minute face to face online interview (via zoom for eg) or email interview, and is subject to a selection criteria and informed consent.
+Participation consisted of a questionnaire and/or 60 minute face to face online interview (via zoom), and was subject to a selection criteria and informed consent.
 This project has ethical clearance from Griffith University, Australia – GU ref no: 2021/066.

-As this is a low budget, community-grounded project, there is generally no payment for participation.
-However, selected interviewees will receive a special thank you gift such as a postcard sized skate art print by Adam Abada (New York), a special ‘curb art’ print by Sarah Huston (Australia/LA), whimsical poster from the @werewolfcatsskating zine or stickers from community campaigns like Consent is Rad (international).
+The authors recognise the valuable time and wisdom of all the participants who were interviewed and are deeply thankful for the insights they shared.
+As this is a community project that was unfunded, and in line with the project’s ethical clearance, all participation was voluntary.
+There was no payment for general participation.
+Thank you contributions were made to some interviewees in recognition of First Nations sovereignty and for expertise as readers.
+All interviewees will receive a special thank you art gift (e-versions or hard copies by request) such as a postcard sized skate art print by Adam Abada (New York), a special ‘curb art’ print by Sarah Huston (Australia/LA), whimsical poster from the @werewolfcatsskating zine or stickers from community campaigns like Consent is Rad (international).
 Examples below.